 Why work at Swanwick Lodge

-Swanwick Lodge, near Southampton, can accommodate up to 16 young females and males aged between 11 to 17.
-We always strive to provide an exceptional level of care to all young people who stay within the home.
+Swanwick Lodge, near Southampton, strives to provide an exceptional level of care to all young people who stay within the home.
 We empower staff to really support, develop and maximise a young person’s potential, whilst helping young people understand and manage their own emotions positively.